MRJ35/CODERS/README.md

 SOME IMPORTANT STEPS TO BE PERFORMED

-1) Import the database file from the folder named 'Database File' to your database.
+1) Import the sample database file named 'project-database' to your database.
 2) Add your database link,username and password of your database in the database_connection.java file.